dszyszek/swagger-editor/README.md

 <b>Other</b>

 There are also some features created to improve user experience (UX): you can change font size and use tab key to fasten writing process.
-Also status button will contain info about amount of catched errors (in case there are no left, you will see OK status)
+Also status button will contain info about amount of catched errors (in case there are no left, you will see OK status) <br>

+If you want to try check out how the linter is working, run the app and paste content from /examplary_file_to_lint/app.json file!

 ## Installation